fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 chartPresent: false
 ---

-FusionCharts Suite XT includes the **FusionCharts server-side Django wrapper** that lets you create interactive, data-driven charts.
-FusionCharts uses JavaScript and HTML code to generate charts in the browser.
+FusionCharts Suite XT includes the **FusionCharts server-side Django** wrapper that lets you create interactive, data-driven charts.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
 The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.

 In this article, we will show you how you can download and install the **FusionCharts Django** wrapper and all the other dependencies on your system.